Bristol County Mosquito Control website

-9/28/2017: Bristol Country Mosquito Control is no longer accepting requests for residential spraying due to cooler temperatures at night.
+4/5/18: Bristol Country Mosquito Control is not accepting requests for spraying at this time.

 Bristol County Mosquito Control will begin accepting requests on May 22, 2017 for residential spraying and begin spraying on Tuesday, May 30, 2017.
 Weather dependent, spraying in Easton will normally be done on Mondays, between 2 am and sunrise.